-For kids (and parents), the beginning of the school year can feel like a time for reinvention—it's the time to start fresh, to challenge ourselves and our kids to improve, to meet new parents and kids and make new friends.
+For kids (and parents), the beginning of the school year can feel like a time for reinvention—going back to school is the time to start fresh, to challenge ourselves and our kids to improve, to meet new parents and kids and make new friends.
 But although we want the best for our kids, we don't always have the money required to keep up with the ever-lengthening school supplies lists and this year's latest trends.

 That's why we've prepared a list of ten budgeting ideas to help you save money, from the beginning of the school year through to the end.

+Kids always tend to need new clothes and shoes when they go back to school.
 These days, there are a lot of ways to shop secondhand.
 You can stop by your local Goodwill or check online sites like eBay and Depop for backpacks, jackets, and more.
+The site Swoondle also lets you trade in your kid's old clothes for new-to-you stuff.
 You might even be able to connect with other parents to try swapping.
 Got an excess of blue pens?
-Maybe Linda has an excess of red.
+Maybe another parent has an excess of red.
 You never know unless you ask!

-It's great that your kid loves Frozen, and it's also great that you want to support their interests—but you don't have to buy everything Frozen.
+It's great that your kid loves "Frozen" and it's also great that you want to support their interests—but you don't have to buy everything "Frozen" for school.
 Instead of buying cheap, plastic backpacks covered in graphics, try going for plain colors or simple patterns that can be accented with patches and pins.
 That way, your kids' supplies might make it through more than one season before they're bored of them and move onto the next thing.

 Your shopping doesn't have to get done in the school seasons.
 Starting earlier (or later) can help you find deals throughout the seasons.
 Although there are school supplies sales that start right before the school season, they're not always the best ones.
 Keep an eye out year-long to see what you need to buy now and what can wait.